SAIF: Sparse Adversarial and Imperceptible Attack Framework: Method

 \paragraph{Untargeted Attack.} Given $f(\mathbf{x})=c$, we define our untargeted objective function $D(\mathbf{s, p})_{adv}$ as

-Here $\Phi(.,c)$ is a generic classification loss function, \eg, the cross-entropy loss, with respect to the ground truth class $c$.
+Here $\Phi(.,c)$ is the classification loss function (e.g., cross-entropy) with respect to the true class $c$.

-Then, the optimization objective is to maximize the loss for the original class as:
+Note that optimization over the $\ell_0$ constraint is NP-hard.
+We use $\ell_1$ as the tightest convex approximation for $\ell_0$ over $\mathbf{s}$ following the common practice in the literature \citep{pmlr-v162-macdonald22a, he2022transferable}.
+Thus, the optimization objective is to maximize the loss for the original class as:

 This formulation not only highlights the vulnerable regions of the image to perturb via $\mathbf{s}$, but also yields an adversarial attack method where we can explicitly control the sparsity using $k$ and the perturbation magnitude per pixel with $\epsilon$.
-Note that following the common practice to simplify optimization over the NP-hard $\ell_0$ constraint, we use $\ell_1$ as a convex surrogate for $\ell_0$ over $\mathbf{s}$ \cite{pmlr-v162-macdonald22a, he2022transferable}. \paragraph{Targeted Attack.} We extend objective \ref{eqn:adv_D(s)} to targeted attacks by replacing $c$ with a chosen target class $t$.